wielandgmeiner/javacard_playground/README.md

 ## Applets

 - [`Teapot`](./doc/Teapot.md) - a very simple "Hello world" class that doesn't use any PIN protection or secure communication.
 It can only store up to `255` bytes of data and give it back on request.
 Perfect for testing communication with the card.
 - [`MemoryCard`](./doc/MemoryCard.md) - adds PIN protection and secure communication.
-All functionality of the `Teapot` is still there.
 - [`Calculator`](./doc/Calculator.md) - some ariphmetics on the card - bip32, hmac, inversion, point addition.
 - [`BlindOracle`](./doc/BlindOracle.md) - allows bip32 key derivation so the key never leaves the card.
 Includes nonce blinding protocol to minimize trust in proprietary stuff deployed on the card.
-All functionality of the `MemoryCard` is still there.
+- [`SingleUseKey`](./doc/SingleUseKey.md) - generates a temporary key on the card that can be used only once to sign a single hash.
+After that the key is deleted.
+Can be used for proposals like Bob's and Brian's.
 - [`HardwareSpaghettiMonster`](./doc/HardwareSpaghettiMonster.md) - should add custom policies to the card.

 For `Teapot` and `MemoryCard` any JavaCard should work.
 For `BlindOracle` or `HardwareSpaghettiMonster` [NXP J3H145](https://www.smartcardfocus.com/shop/ilp/id~879/nxp-j3h145-dual-interface-java-card-144k/p/index.shtml) should work fine.